randvoorhies/SimpleKalman/README.md

 As the simulation runs, you should see:

--   Green circles showing what our prediction would look like if we just integrated the odometry (pretty bad, right?)
+-   Green circles showing what our prediction would look like if we just integrated the odometry (pretty bad, right?
+Check out that drift!)
 -   Red stars showing the occasional measurements.
 Notice how they're usually pretty inaccurate.
 -   Black dots showing the Kalman filtered prediction.